AGodNamedAndre/gwv-2019/blatt04/docs/gwv-2019-Blatt04-Lösung-Knodt-Riedel-Stammer.md

-> 5. The Figure above shows a modified environment.
+> 5. The Figure above shows a modified environment.
 There are mysterious portals that
->    transport the robot from one field to a pre-determined eld far away.
+>    transport the robot from one field to a pre-determined field far away.
 They are
 >    denoted with numbers, that is if the robot enters a field with a 1, it is automatically
->    teleported to the other field with a 1 and so on.
+>    teleported to the other field with a 1 and so on.
 Modify your program to cope with
 >    this change.
 (3 Pt.)

 Siehe (angepasste) Implementierung der *environment.py* (`build_portals` und `use_portals`)